 As well as providing already-existing victims of abuse a path to justice, SOL reform protects society at large.
-By allowing prosecutors and victims all the time they need to prosecute a child sex trafficking case, hidden predators are brought into the light and are prevented from further abusing more children.
-Preventing further abuse only serves to help -society-by reducing the costs of healthcare for victims, allowing more healthy people into the workforce, and increasing the ability of children to grow into healthy adults.
+By allowing prosecutors and victims the time they need to prosecute a child sexual abuse case, hidden predators are brought into the light and are prevented from abusing more children.
+Eliminating the criminal SOL removes an unnecessary barrier to prosecution while still holding prosecutors to a high bar of proving trafficking "beyond a reasonable doubt."
 SOL reform also educates the public about the danger of child sexual abuse.

-IV.
-Hawaii Should Join the National Trend Toward Meaningful SOL Reform for Child Sex Abuse by Eliminating its Criminal SOL for Child Sex Trafficking
+III.
+Indiana Should Join the National Trend Toward SOL Reform for Child Sex Abuse by Eliminating its Criminal SOL

 There is a national and global movement for SOL reform.
 The trend is toward elimination of civil and criminal SOLs and the revival of expired civil claims.
-For an analysis of the SOL reform movement from 2002 through 2020, see CHILD USA's 2020 SOL Report.13 2019 was a banner year for helping child sex abuse survivors access justice by changing the statutes of limitations.
-With the public more awake than they've ever been to the injustice survivors faced by being shut out of courts, there was a surge of SOL reform, with 23 states and Washington D.C changing their SOLs for the better in 2019.14 The powerful SOL reform wave rode its way into 2020, with 30 states introducing legislation, but the outbreak of Covid-19 slowed its momentum.
-Despite significant disruptions by Covid-19 in 2020, 8 states passed new and improved SOL laws for child sex abuse.15 By March of 2021, 30 states have already introduced SOL reform bills.16
+For an analysis of the SOL reform movement from 2002 through 2020, see CHILD USA's 2020 SOL Report.
+2019 was a banner year for helping child sex abuse survivors access justice by changing the statutes of limitations.
+With the public more aware of the injustice survivors faced by being shut out of courts, there was a surge of SOL reform, with 23 states and Washington D.C changing their SOLs for the better in